ejrbuss/type-mark/docs/index.md

 #### Writing Your Own Tests

-type-mark provides two functions for adding tests `extend` and `extendfn`.
-The first allows you to define simple property based checks, the second allows for curryable functions.
+type-mark provides two functions for adding tests: `extend` and `extendfn`.
+The first allows you to define simple property-based checks, the second allows for curryable functions.

 ##### `extend`

-Creates a new property based check.
+Creates a new property-based check.

 ```js
 type.extend('nameOfTest', function test(value) {